Electrum: Early coinage

-The earliest known electrum coins, Lydian coins and East Greek coins found under the Temple of Artemis at Ephesus, are currently dated to the last quarter of the 7th century BC (625–600 BC).
+The earliest known electrum coins, Lydian coins and East Greek coins found under the Temple of Artemis at Ephesus, are currently dated to the first half of the 7th century BC (c.650 BC).
 Electrum is believed to have been used in coins c.
-600 BC in Lydia during the reign of Alyattes.
+650-575BC in Lydia during the reign of Alyattes.

 Electrum was much better for coinage than gold, mostly because it was harder and more durable, but also because techniques for refining gold were not widespread at the time.
 The gold content of naturally occurring electrum in modern western Anatolia ranges from 70% to 90%, in contrast to the 45–55% of gold in electrum used in ancient Lydian coinage of the same geographical area.
-This suggests that the Lydians had already solved the refining technology for silver and were adding refined silver to the local native electrum some decades before introducing pure silver coins.
+This suggests that the Lydians had already developed silver-refining technology and were adding refined silver to local native electrum some decades before introducing pure silver coins.

 In Lydia, electrum was minted into coins weighing 4.7 g, each valued at 1/3 stater (meaning "standard").
 Three of these coins—with a weight of about 14.1 g—totaled one stater, about one month's pay for a soldier.
 To complement the stater, fractions were made: the trite (third), the hekte (sixth), and so forth, including 1/24 of a stater, and even down to 1/48 and 1/96 of a stater.
 The 1/96 stater was about 0.14 g to 0.15 g.
-Larger denominations, such as a one stater coin, were minted as well.
+Larger denominations, such as a one-stater coin, were also minted.

 Because of variation in the composition of electrum, it was difficult to determine the exact worth of each coin.
-Widespread trading was hampered by this problem, as the intrinsic value of each electrum coin could not be easily determined.
-This suggests that one reason for the invention of coinage in that area was to increase the profits from seigniorage by issuing currency with a lower gold content than the commonly circulating metal.
+This problem hampered widespread trading, as the "intrinsic" metallic value of each electrum coin could not be easily determined.

-These difficulties were eliminated circa 570 BC when the Croeseids, coins of pure gold and silver, were introduced.
+These difficulties were eliminated c.
+570 BC when the Croeseids, coins of pure gold and silver, were introduced.
 However, electrum currency remained common until approximately 350 BC.
 The simplest reason for this was that, because of the gold content, one 14.1 gram stater was worth as much as ten 14.1 gram silver pieces.